Gambia Weather, climate and geography

 Lightweight or tropical for most of the year, with rainwear for the rainy season.

 The Gambia, situated on West Africa's Atlantic coast, is a thin ribbon of land, at no point wider than 50km (30 miles), running east-west on both banks of the River Gambia.
 In the east, where the river dwindles, the country is barely 15km (9 miles) wide.
 The smallest and westernmost mainland African nation, The Gambia is essentially an enclave of Senegal with whom it shares 740km (460 miles) of land border.
 To the west though, The Gambia is bordered by the Atlantic Ocean and has 80km (50 miles) of coastline.

 The country is predominantly a low plateau, which decreases in height as it nears the Atlantic coast.
-The plateau is bisected by the river, and is broken in a few places by low flat-topped hills and by the river’s tributaries.
-The landscape is essentially flat, with the high point just 53m (174ft) above sea level.
-In the west of the country, near the coast, the river banks are backed mainly by mangrove swamps, while in the inland area, which extends from central Gambia to the eastern border, the river is lined by steep, red ironstone banks covered with tropical forest.
+The plateau is bisected by the river and is broken in a few places by low flat-topped hills and by the river's tributaries.
+The landscape is essentially flat, with the highest point just 53m (174ft) above sea level.
+In the west of the country, near the coast, the riverbanks are backed mainly by mangrove swamps, while in the inland area, which extends from central Gambia to the eastern border, the river is lined by steep, red ironstone banks covered with tropical forest.